 “WNSL” means Wembley National Stadium Limited.

-1 Permission to enter or to remain within the Ground (notwithstanding possession of any ticket) is at the absolute discretion of WNSL, any police officer or authorised steward.
-On no account will admission to any Event be granted to any person not in possession of a valid ticket.
+1 Permission to enter or to remain within the Ground (notwithstanding possession of any ticket) is at the absolute discretion of WNSL personnel.
+On no account will admission to any Event be granted to any person not in possession of a valid ticket with the exception of a baby (under the age of 6 months).
 On no account will admission to a football match be granted to a person who is the subject of a current Banning Order.

 2 WNSL excludes to the maximum extent permitted by law any liability for loss, injury or damage to persons/property in or around the Ground.